Object Tracking Incorporating Transfer Learning into Unscented and Cubature Kalman Filters: System Model

 $\bullet$ {\bf Update Step:} The updated posterior \ac{pdf} for $\bx_k$ given $\bz_{1:k}$ is obtained by applying Bayes' rule immediately after the new measurement at time step $k$ is observed \cite{ArulaMGC-2002}.
 This process incorporates the most recent measurement information into the estimation process, resulting in an improved representation of the state's posterior density as \be p(\bx_k \mid \bz_{1:k}) = \frac{p(\bz_k \mid \bx_k)\ p(\bx_{k} \mid \bz_{1:k-1})}{p(\bz_k \mid \bz_{1:k-1})} , \ee \no where $p(\bz_k \mid \bx_k)$ is the measurement likelihood density function, as described in \eqref{eq:ssr_2}, at time step $k$.
-Furthermore, the normalization factor $p(\bz_k \mid \bz_{1:k-1})$ is given by \be p(\bz_k \mid \bz_{1:k-1}) = \int_{\bbR^{n_\bx}} p(\bz_k \mid \bx_k)\ p(\bx_{k} \mid \bz_{1:k-1})\ d\bx_{k} , \ee
+Furthermore, the normalization factor $p(\bz_k \mid \bz_{1:k-1})$ is given by \be p(\bz_k \mid \bz_{1:k-1}) = \int_{\bbR^{n_\bx}} p(\bz_k \mid \bx_k)\ p(\bx_{k} \mid \bz_{1:k-1})\ d\bx_{k} . \ee

-The state and measurement models described by \eqref{eq:ssr_1} and \eqref{eq:ssr_2} are Gaussian processes due to the assumption of Gaussian noise sources as given by \eqref{eq:noise_vw}.
-The Gaussian process assumption leads to a posterior density for the state that is also Gaussian, characterized by its mean and covariance.
+Under the assumption of Gaussian noises in the state and the measurement models described by \eqref{eq:ssr_1} and \eqref{eq:ssr_2}, the predictive density in~\eqref{eq:Bayes_pred} and the likelihood density $p(\bz_k \mid \bx_k)$ are Gaussian.
+This leads to the posterior density of the state being approximated as Gaussian, characterized by its mean and covariance.
 Consequently, the recursive nature of the Bayesian filter approach primarily revolves around the updates of means and covariances of conditional densities over time and measurements.
-The two main steps of the Bayesian filter approach, the prediction and update steps, can be reformulated under the assumption of a Gaussian process.
+The two main steps of the Bayesian filter approach are the prediction and update steps.